Boringdon Primary School Curriculum Statement

 This is part of the school assembly each day and allows individual children, who may or may not have a religious faith to respond differently.
 It is an educational activity which affirms the corporate life of the school and our shared values.

-Our collective worship is based on three themes each of which runs for a half-term.
+Our collective worship is based on three themes each of which runs for a term.
 These themes are: - Ourselves and Our Feelings, Our Community and Our World.
-Incorporated into these themes are the Social Emotional Aspects of Learning (SEAL) assembly themes and the Every Child Matters aims to:
+Incorporated into these themes are the PSHE (JIGSAW) assembly themes:

 Our School, Festivals, The Seasons and Religions of the World are subsumed within each theme and are included when relevant and appropriate.